mainkoon81/Study-09-MachineLearning-B/README.md

  - For classification (Y/N)
  - For regression (numbers)
  - This is the two model example.
+Here we simply go with **linear** rather than quadratic.
 <img src="https://user-images.githubusercontent.com/31917400/39047770-10482214-4493-11e8-8103-03c5425c0534.jpg" />

  - The model has 'input data-pt', 'weights', 'bias'